Designing the ABYSS® AB1266™

 Let’s start with the most important component, the speaker or driver.
-The AB-1266 driver must transform an amplified signal to motion so your ears hear only music, not some vibrating plastics or metallics.
+AB1266 speaker drivers must transform an amplified signal to motion so your ears hear only music, not some vibrating plastics or metallics.
 Getting it right here is most critical, and most difficult.

 We started from scratch with an open mind, and used up nearly 5 years of our lives to create unique materials, magnetics, and acoustic design never before thought of in any full range headphone driver.
 This patent-pending speaker design is unique to the world, hearing them in action is never boring.